google/fscrypt/README.md

 locked when you log out), and for login passphrase-protected directories to remain accessible when you change your login passphrase.

-#### Enabling the PAM module on Ubuntu
+#### Enabling the PAM module on Debian or Ubuntu

-The official `fscrypt` package for Ubuntu will install a configuration file for [Ubuntu's PAM configuration framework](https://wiki.ubuntu.com/PAMConfigFrameworkSpec) to `/usr/share/pam-configs/fscrypt`.
+The official `libpam-fscrypt` package for Debian (and Debian derivatives such as Ubuntu) will install a configuration file for [Debian's PAM configuration framework](https://wiki.ubuntu.com/PAMConfigFrameworkSpec) to `/usr/share/pam-configs/fscrypt`.
 This file contains reasonable defaults for the PAM module.
 To automatically apply these defaults, run `sudo pam-auth-update` and follow the on-screen instructions.

-This file also gets installed if you build and install `fscrypt` from source, but only if you use `make install PREFIX=/usr` to install into `/usr` instead of the default of `/usr/local`.
+This file also gets installed if you build and install `fscrypt` from source, but it is only installed to the correct location if you use `make install PREFIX=/usr` to install into `/usr` instead of the default of `/usr/local`.

 #### Enabling the PAM module on Arch Linux